Sadi-Hurayv/sQuareCarDealer/README.md

+# sQuareCarDealer
-This is a inventory management system for Car Dealers.
+This is an inventory management system for Car Dealers implemented using Laravel framework!